The M.A. in Public History: Historic Preservation Option prepares the student for

 will develop familiarity with issues in public history, material culture, the historic

 landscape, and the built environment.
 Students will participate in field exercises

 and projects that take history out of the classroom and into public venues.

-The M.A. in Public History (Heritage Education Emphasis) prepares students for fields at the intersection of education and public history.
-Students choosing the heritage education emphasis will hone skills aimed at connecting classrooms with museums and historic sites.
+The M.A. in Public History: Heritage Interpretation Emphasis prepares the student for fields at the intersection of education and public history.
+Students will hone skills aimed at connecting classrooms with museums and historic sites.
 Students will develop a familiarity with issues confronting social studies teachers and public history educators, study the contexts in which those professionals work, and develop plans for increasing student learning in those contexts that highlight the collaborative possibilities between classrooms and public history institutions.
-The Certificate in Heritage Education shares this cross-profession emphasis but requires only 18 hours.
-Hours earned in completing the requirements for a certificate may also be applied to the full master’s degree in public history.